-For the first three months of 2019, Rare Metals was adversely affected by the continued impact of a rapid price decline in tantalum-based products that occurred in late 2018.
-The Rare Metals segment has considerable raw material on hand so when material prices change, there is a lead-lag impact into current period results as the operations is processing and selling material on hand purchased in a prior period.
-The segment saw stronger demand for hafnium-based products, as the business was successful in generating additional demand from both new and existing customers.
+For the three and six months ended June 30, 2019, Rare Metals increased revenues by 17.4% and 5.6%, respectively, driven primarily by increases in hafnium product sales as the business continues to generate additional demand from both new and existing customers.
+This was offset by the continued decline in pricing for tantalum-based products.
+The Rare Metals segment has considerable material in the production system, so when material prices change, there is a lead-lag impact into current period results as the operation is processing and selling material on hand purchased in a prior period.
 The Rare Metals segment continues to develop new products and focus on value-added margins to mitigate short-term variations in its earnings due to material price volatility.